sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 119: How do you manipulate the DOM using JavaScript?
+###  119: How do you manipulate the DOM using JavaScript?

 *  **Select elements** using `getElementById`, `querySelector`, or `getElementsByClassName`
 *  **Modify content** with `textContent`, `innerHTML`, or `innerText`